Offshore Wind Power | Faculty

 - Keith Goossen (Associate Professor, Electrical & Computer Engineering)Electrical engineering for wind engineers

 - Willett Kempton (Professor, School of Marine Science and Policy, and Department of Electrical and Computer Engineering; Research Director, Center for Carbon-free Power Integration) Research areas include: Offshore wind power: public reactions, policy framework, large scale implementation; electricity policy, electric vehicles for grid power storage.

 - Ajay Prasad (Professor, Mechanical Engineering, Director, Center for Fuel Cell Research) Research areas include: Optimal lateral and longitudinal spacing of wind turbines in an off-shore array, and Use of a wind turbine laboratory module for teaching mechanical engineering to engineering freshman

 - Leonard W. Schwartz (Professor of Mechanical Engineering and Mathematical Sciences) Research includes: theoretical study of the arrangement of wind turbines to maximize turbine density on given plot of land; pairing clockwise and counterclockwise turbines to effect wake cancellation of disturbances; and possible mounting of a camera near root of rotating blade to directly measure blade shape deflections during rotation.

-- Dana E. Veron (Assistant Professor, Physical Ocean Science and Engineering) Research areas include: Climate change, off-shore wind resource assessment, sea breeze circulation, land surface-atmospheric interactions, cloud-aerosol-radiation interactions, Arctic energy balance, surface optical properties.
+- Dana E. Veron (Associate Professor, Geography) Research areas include: Climate change, off-shore wind resource assessment, sea breeze circulation, land surface-atmospheric interactions, cloud-aerosol-radiation interactions, Arctic energy balance, surface optical properties.